TheOdinProject/curriculum/foundations/javascript_basics/project_calculator.md

 8. EXTRA CREDIT: Make it look nice!
 This is a great project to practice your CSS skills.
 At least make the operations a different color from the keypad buttons.
 9. EXTRA CREDIT: Add a "backspace" button, so the user can undo if they click the wrong number.
 10. EXTRA CREDIT: Add keyboard support!

+### Additonal Resourses:
+- If you having trouble thinking about how the functions in your calculator should operate [here](https://www.calculator.org/CalcHelp/basics.html).
+   - **Note:** You DO NOT have to implement all functons for all of the operators listed in the link.
+Use it as more of a guide on how the operators in your calculator should function.
+Implement more operators at your own discretion.
 </div>